robcarver17/pysystemtrade/docs/production.md

 ### Reporting

 Reports are run regularly to allow you to monitor the system and decide if any action should be taken.
 You can choose to have them emailed to you.
-To do this the email address, server and password *must* be set in `private_config.yaml`:
+To do this the email address, server and password *must* be set in `private_config.yaml`, as well as the address the email is being sent to (which can be the same as the sending email account):

 ```
 email_address: "somebloke@anemailadress.com"
 email_pwd: "h0Wm@nyLetter$ub$tiute$"
 email_server: 'smtp.anemailadress.com'
+email_to: "someotherbloke@anothermail.com"
 ```

 Reports are run automatically every day by the [run reports](#run-all-reports) process, but you can also run ad-hoc reports in the [interactive diagnostics](#reports) tool.
 Ad hoc reports can be emailed or displayed on screen.